sleepeybunney/maelstrom/README.md

 Free Roam is roughly 10% complete so far.
 You can fight some bosses around Balamb (step into the black clouds) and reach the western continent by train, but there is still a lot of work to be done: clearing out story-related obstacles, placing new triggers for boss encounters, and so on.
 Hopefully there's enough to demo the concept at least.
 Try it out & let me know what you think!

-**To be clear, Maelstrom does also work as a normal randomiser.**

 ## Requirements

-* Final Fantasy VIII - Remastered or the 2013 Steam release (EN)
+* Final Fantasy VIII - Remastered or the 2013 Steam release
 * No other mods installed (some things MAY work but no testing has been done - if you just want to fix the MIDI music you can use [this](https://steamcommunity.com/app/39150/discussions/0/35221031741516824/))
 * Windows 7 or above with the latest .NET Framework
-* 1GB free disk space (for backups & working files)
+* 2GB free disk space (for backups & working files)

 ## Installation & Usage

 * Download the [current release](https://github.com/sleepeybunney/maelstrom/releases) or the latest [pre-release build](https://github.com/sleepeybunney/maelstrom/actions)
 * Extract all files to any folder & run Maelstrom.exe
-* Set "Game Location" by browsing to where the game is installed and selecting FFVIII.exe (for Remastered) or FF8_EN.exe (for vanilla)
+* On the "Config" tab browse to where your game is installed and select FFVIII.exe (for Remastered) or FF8_xx.exe (for vanilla, where 'xx' represents your game's language code, such as EN for English)
-* Check the boxes for the features you want to activate & click "Go" to mod the game
+* Check the boxes on each tab for the features you want to activate, or select a pre-configured game from the "Presets" list
+* Click "Go" to mod the game - this may take a few minutes depending on your PC & chosen settings
-* To remove all changes and restore the game to normal, uncheck all the boxes & click "Go"
+* To remove all changes and restore the game to normal, select the "Vanilla" preset & click "Go"

 ## Notes